 4) AMTS point-to-point network control communications.

 You can operate a LPRS transmitter at any location where the FCC regulates radio communications.
 An LPRS device must be certified by the FCC.
-A certified LPRS device has an identifying label placed on it by the manufacturer.

 None of the LPRS channels are assigned for the exclusive use of any entity.
 You must cooperate in the selection and use of the channels in order to make the most efficient use of them and to reduce the possibility of interference.